DARPA-CRITICALMAAS/ta2-minmod-kg/README.md

 **5. Browsing the data locally**

-You can browse the data locally by replacing the hostname from `minmod.isi.edu` to `localhost.
+You can browse the data locally by replacing the hostname from `minmod.isi.edu` to `localhost`.
 For example, `https://minmod.isi.edu/resource/kg` by `https://localhost/resource/kg`

 **6. Querying data**